Thailand Clinical Trial Regulatory Scenario: Update 1

-Recently, Thailand FDA has brought a revised list of institutional review boards (IRBs) / ethics committees (ECs) that it recognizes for acceptance of applications.
+Recently, the Thailand FDA has brought a revised list of Institutional Review Boards (IRBs)/Ethics Committees (ECs) that it recognizes for acceptance of clinical trial applications.

-Now, with the revised notification, the list of currently recognized ethics committees in Thailand is being updated.
+The Thai FDA has updated the list of currently recognized ethics committees in Thailand in the revised notification.

 List of Ethics Committees recognized by Thailand FDA

 |#||Name of IRB, or name of institute / Hospital / University, where IRB is established||Recognition starts from||Recognition end on|

 |1.||Bangkok Hospital, Bangkok||07 Oct 2016||06 Oct 2018|

 |2||Phramongkutklao College of Medicine, Bangkok||05 Oct 2016||04 Oct 2018|

 |3.||IHRP, Bangkok||07 Oct 2016||06 Oct 2018|